 All information in the package manifest must match the metadata information you enter into the product listing.

 For general information about the Seller Dashboard, see Use the Seller Dashboard to submit your solution to AppSource.
-For Teams-specific help, see Submitting your Microsoft Teams app in the Seller Dashboard.
+For Teams-specific guidance and a detailed walk through, see Submitting your Microsoft Teams app in the Seller Dashboard.

 Microsoft Teams app approval process

 Teams app approval is a free service provided by AppSource that verifies that your app works as described, contains all appropriate metadata, and provides content that would be valuable to an end user.

 - It must not contain inadmissible or offensive material.